DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Related Works

 Undoubtedly, fake detectors based on pure deep learning features are the most popular ones: feeding the networks with as many real/fake videos as possible and letting the networks to automatically extract the discriminative features.
 In general, these fake detectors have achieved very good results using popular network architectures such as Xception~\cite{rossler2019faceforensics++,dolhansky2019deepfake}, novel ones such as Capsule Networks~\cite{nguyen2019use}, and novel training techniques based on attention mechanisms~\cite{Jain2019facialManipulation}.

-Fake detectors based on the image and temporal discrepancies across frames have also been proposed in the literature.
-Sabir \textit{et al.} proposed in~\cite{2019_Sabir} a Recurrent Convolutional Network similar to~\cite{2018_David_AVSS}, trained end-to-end instead of using a pre-trained model.
+Fake detectors based on the image and temporal discrepancies across frames have also been proposed in the literature.~\cite{2019_Sabir} proposed a Recurrent Convolutional Network similar to~\cite{2018_David_AVSS}, trained end-to-end instead of using a pre-trained model.
 Their proposed detection approach was tested using FaceForensics++ database~\cite{rossler2019faceforensics++}, achieving AUC results above 96\%.

-Although most approaches are based on the detection of fake videos using the whole face, Tolosana \textit{et al.} evaluated in~\cite{2020_Arxiv_DeepFakes_FaceRegions} the discriminative power of each facial region using state-of-the-art network architectures, achieving interesting results on DeepFake databases of the \nth{1} and \nth{2} generations.
+Although most approaches are based on the detection of fake videos using the whole face, in~\cite{2020_Arxiv_DeepFakes_FaceRegions} the authors evaluated the discriminative power of each facial region using state-of-the-art network architectures, achieving interesting results on DeepFake databases of the \nth{1} and \nth{2} generations.

 Finally, we pay special attention to the fake detectors based on physiological information.
-The eye blinking rate was studied in~\cite{li2018ictu,eyeBlinking_2020}.
-In~\cite{li2018ictu}, Li \textit{et al.} proposed Long-Term Recurrent Convolutional Networks (LRCN) to capture the temporal dependencies existed in human eye blinking.
+The eye blinking rate was studied in~\cite{li2018ictu,eyeBlinking_2020}.~\cite{li2018ictu} proposed Long-Term Recurrent Convolutional Networks (LRCN) to capture the temporal dependencies existed in human eye blinking.
 Their method was evaluated on the UADFV database, achieving a final 99.0\% AUC.
-More recently, Jung \textit{et al.} proposed a different approach named DeepVision.
-Their proposed approach fused the Fast-HyperFace~\cite{ranjan2017hyperface} and EAR~\cite{soukupova2016eye} algorithms to track the blinking, achieving an accuracy of 87.5\% over an in-house database.
+More recently, ~\cite{eyeBlinking_2020} proposed a different approach named DeepVision.
+They fused the Fast-HyperFace~\cite{ranjan2017hyperface} and EAR~\cite{soukupova2016eye} algorithms to track the blinking, achieving an accuracy of 87.5\% over an in-house database.

-Fake detectors based on the analysis of the way we speak were studied by Agarwal \textit{et al.} in~\cite{2019_Agarwal}, focusing on the distinct facial expressions and movements.
+Fake detectors based on the analysis of the way we speak were studied in~\cite{2019_Agarwal}, focusing on the distinct facial expressions and movements.
 These features were considered in combination with Support Vector Machines (SVM), achieving a 96.3\% AUC over their own database.

 Finally, fake detection methods based on the heart rate have been also studied in the literature.
-One of the first studies in this regard was~\cite{conotter2014physiologically}.
-In that study, Conotter \textit{et al.} preliminary evaluated the potential of blood flow changes in the face to distinguish between computer generated and real videos.
+One of the first studies in this regard was~\cite{conotter2014physiologically} where the authors preliminary evaluated the potential of blood flow changes in the face to distinguish between computer generated and real videos.
 Their proposed approach was evaluated using 12 videos (6 real and fake videos each), concluding that it is possible to use this metric to detect computer generated videos.

 Changes in the blood flow have also been studied in~\cite{ciftci2019fakecatcher,DeepRythm_deepfakes} using DeepFake videos.
 In~\cite{ciftci2019fakecatcher}, the authors considered rPPG techniques to extract robust biological features.
 Classifiers based on SVM and CNN were analyzed, achieving final accuracies of 94.9\% and 91.5\% for the DeepFakes videos of FaceForensics++ and Celeb-DF, respectively.